TachyonAgnes/SeekTokenGame_Comp476_A2/README.md

 ## Installation and Running
 1. Clone the repository to your local machine.
-2. Open the Unity engine and import the repository.
+2. Open the Unity engine(2021.3.17f1) and import the repository.
 3. Run the game scene and start playing.

 ## Contributors